adushaj/adushaj.github.io/README.md

 This is the repo for my personal webpage: www.aleksdushaj.me

-A SPA written in HTML, CSS, and JavaScript.
+A single page app of my portfolio written in HTML, CSS, and JavaScript.

 Included CDN libraries:
 "https://cdnjs.cloudflare.com/ajax/libs/normalize/5.0.0/normalize.min.css"